amr-git-dot/amr-git-dot.github.io/_posts/Forensic-Investigation/2023-01-08-registry-forensics.md

 	AMCACHE.hve

-	There is also another place for storing the first mentioned hives in "%WinDir%\System32\Config\RegBack"
+	There is also another place for storing the first-mentioned hives in "%WinDir%\System32\Config\RegBack"
-	which is mainly used as backup
+	which is mainly used as a backup

 `User` hives HKCU :
-each individual user has a registry hive that can show specific details as to user activity on a machine which is realy important aspects of computer forensics. you can find it at
+each individual user has a registry hive that can show specific details as to user activity on a machine which is a really important aspect of computer forensics. you can find it at
 "C:\Users\%USERNAME%\"

-	NOTE : the artifacts may not recorded emediatly to the registry.
+	NOTE: the artifacts may not be recorded immediately to the registry.
-	They may be stored for some time in a .LOG file then push all of the changes that happend togather. this is used to minimize the IO operations to the registry.
+	They may be stored for some time in a .LOG file then push all of the changes that happened together. this is used to minimize the IO operations to the registry.

 ## Collecting User Information